bitsofcotton/p2/README.md

 N.B.
 Re-categorize categorized part is same categorize as original with some input threadshold if dimension is the same one.

 N.B. we take original/~ as x~rx, r in R when they doesn't normalized by the method like conv_check/nand.cc.

-# Tips on original stream status dimension and prediction dimension:
-We are estimating it might enough p.cc argv[1] larger than input stream status dimension to calculate in average.
-We might need to do twice if p.cc is being jammed condition.
-We normally need first unstable run with argv[1] \* argv[1] \* 3 input steps (see above).

-# Tips on predicting rand.cc
-If we predict some PRNG, the separatable computing block number and its block size is the matter.
-If calculating accuracy is not enough, we need to enlarge block number supposed to pass into argv[1] in p.cc.

-If we're predicting from initialized point the plain PRNGs without timing hack initialized with fixed-size entropy without loss of the points, we only need the status size the original entropy bit size, however, we should use all of the point the PRNGs produce to predict with.
-If there's the some loss point from first point out of the status we concern in such case, the prediction might fails after the point.

 # Tips on multiple of collateral
 There also exists non Lebesgue measurable based method starting on the fixed data (multiples of invariant insertion to the dimension we cannot divide) whether which matches or not, however, literally in bad luck, this can always fail because of multiple of the prediction makes nonsense prediction even they makes a sense after all data is received condition with the predictor in short range.